taborlab/FlowCal/doc/python_tutorial/excel_ui.rst

 Introduction
 ------------

 ``FlowCal`` is a very flexible package that allows the user to perform different gating and transformation operations on flow cytometry data.
 As we saw in the :doc:`MEF tutorial </python_tutorial/mef>`, the process of transformation to MEF units also allows for a lot of customization.
-However, for most experiments the user might want to follow a procedure similar to this:
+However, for most experiments the user might simply want to follow a procedure similar to this:

 1. Open calibration beads files
 2. Perform density gating in forward/side scatter to eliminate bead aggregates